jeffdapaz/BacklogChatGPTAssistant/README.md

 ## Release Notes 📜

+### 1.2.0

+- Added support for projects that use User Story instead of Product Backlog Item.

 ### 1.1.0

 - Added the possibility to use your Microsoft Account to authenticate to the Azure Open AI Service through Entra ID.